lihaiyun/fullstack/lab2-sqlite/learning-app/server/README.md

 ## Notes

-- Update DB_FILE if you want the SQLite database in a different location.
+- Update DB_FILE value if you want to change the SQLite database file name and location.